bg

 • Can I earn passive income with both Dogecoin and Polkadot?

-Yes, but through different methods.
-Polkadot has a native staking mechanism where you can stake your DOT as a nominator to earn network rewards.
-Dogecoin's blockchain does not support staking.
-However, you can earn interest on your DOGE by lending it on third-party centralized (CeFi) or decentralized (DeFi) platforms, which introduces platform-specific risks.
+Polkadot features a native staking mechanism allowing participants to stake DOT as a nominator and earn network rewards directly on the blockchain.
+Dogecoin operates on a Proof-of-Work network and does not support staking.
+Investors can only earn yields on DOGE by lending it through third-party centralized or decentralized finance platforms, which carries additional counterparty risks.

 Crypto guides